Have you ever wondered if what you are posting is appropriate for LinkedIn? Did you know some posts may actually harm your personal brand?

-While these things might be appreciated, and engaged with on the other social platforms, such topics are often not appropriate on LinkedIn.
+While these things might be appreciated and engaged with on the other social platforms, such topics are often not appropriate on LinkedIn.

-So why is that?
+Why is that?

-Quite simply, LinkedIn is a social platform for businesses and professionals.
+Because LinkedIn is a social platform for businesses and professionals.

-In fact, it is a professional space, much the same as a business office where you have potential prospects or clients meet with you.
-If something is not appropriate to be shared with prospects or clients face-to-face in your office, chances are, it is also inappropriate to be shared on LinkedIn as well.
+In fact, it is a professional space, much the same as a business office, where you meet your potential prospects and clients.
+If something is not appropriate to be shared with prospects or clients face-to-face in your office, chances are, it is also inappropriate to be shared on LinkedIn.

-Would I want my boss, clients, or prospects to read this?
+Would I want my boss, clients or prospects to read this?

 To make it easier for you, regardless of your industry and ideal clients, I have identified four types of LinkedIn posts that can hurt your personal brand and four types that will help it.

-1. Controversial Posts
+1. Controversial posts

-As LinkedIn is a professional network full of clients, potential clients, industry peers and other people in professional relationships with you, it is a good idea to avoid topics that tend to polarize people, especially controversial ones with a negative undercurrent.
+As LinkedIn is a professional network full of clients, prospects, industry peers and other people in professional relationships with you, it is a good idea to avoid topics that tend to polarize people, especially controversial ones with a negative undercurrent.

-2. Political or Religious Posts
+2. Political or religious posts

 This is one of the reasons why Facebook usage has started to decline, according to digital marketing expert Jay Baer.
-Baer believes users are growing weary of having to defend their opinions to so-called “friends” who may now be part of the “opposition.”
+Baer believes users are growing weary of having to defend their opinions to so-called “friends,” who may now be part of the “opposition.”

-3. Sales Pitch Posts
+3. Sales pitch posts

-It’s offline that you get the chance to speak with your prospect, get to know them and the problems they are facing and only then, discuss the solution you offer in a sales conversation.
+It’s offline that you get the chance first to speak with your prospect and get to know them and their problems better, and then discuss the solution you offer in an offline sales conversation with them.

-4. Inappropriate Personal Posts
+4. Inappropriate personal posts

 While you should be social, you can be social AND professional at the same time.

-That means no cat memes, no posts of what you ate for lunch (unless it is relevant to your profession), no drinking/partying pics.
+That means no cat memes, no posts of what you ate for lunch (unless it is relevant to your profession) and no drinking/partying pics.

-1. Timely and Relevant Posts
+1. Timely and relevant posts

-In addition to sharing this information, you want to include your insights and perspective as additional commentary to the post.
+In addition to sharing this information, you want to include your perspective as additional commentary to the post.
 After all, they may see the same news shared by many people, but your perspective on it makes your post unique.

-3. Professional Changes or Wins Posts
+3. Professional changes or wins posts

-A great way to occasionally add a bit of yourself into your LinkedIn status updates is to share relevant professional or work-related wins and changes.
+A great way to occasionally add something more personal to your LinkedIn status updates is to share relevant professional or work-related wins and changes.

-4. Personal Touch Posts
+4. Personal touch posts

 You might be thinking, but you just said to keep it professional.
 And I did.

-But occasionally and done correctly, it can be beneficial to share something more personal with your connections.
+But occasionally and when done correctly, it can be beneficial to share something more personal with your connections.